 All rights reserved

-Any unauthorized use, sharing, reproduction or distribution of these materials by any means, electronic, mechanical, or otherwise is strictly prohibited.
-No portion of these materials may be reproduced in any manner whatsoever without express written consent of the publisher.
+Any unauthorized use, sharing, reproduction, or distribution of these materials by any means, electronic, mechanical, or otherwise is strictly prohibited.
+No portion of these materials may be reproduced in any manner whatsoever without the express written consent of the publisher.
 Published under the Copyright Laws of the USA by:

 Synergy Fitness for Her- Fitness Prescription LLC, 1125 W. NC Highway 54, Suite 404, Durham, NC 27707